 3) Enable Gmail to send as yourdomain.org

-This step will allow you to send email from Gmail as firstname.lastname@example.org using SMTP settings.
-If your host does not provide an SMTP server, you can use Gmail’s.
+This step will allow you to send email as firstname.lastname@example.org using Gmail’s SMTP servers.

-- Login to Gmail and click the gear, then Settings
+- Return to Gmail, click the gear icon, then Settings

 - Click Accounts and Import, then Add another email address in the Send mail as section

-- Enter your name and email@example.com, click Treat as an alias and then Next Step
+- Enter your name and email@example.com, allow Treat as an alias and then Next Step

 If you have any issues, comment below and I’ll do my best to fix them with you.